redvypr/redvypr/doc/source/redvypr.rst

 ---------------------

-Redvypr provides the infrastructure to distribute, save, display and plot for datastream produced by digital sensors.
+Redvypr provides the infrastructure to distribute, save, display and plot for datastreams produced by digital sensors.
 New sensors can be integrated by creating an own device (Link to the device page here), example devices are provided with redvypr.
 By solely using Python it gives the user the flexibility to use the almost infinite number of